Updated: May 26

 Compared with the other subtype, 3w4s prefer to present themselves as dry, professional, and logical.
 Type 4's tendency to withdraw leads to a more introverted type of 3, focused less on people and more on objective measures of achievement.

 In unhealthy 3w4s, the conflict of the two types increases even further.
-The primary type of unhealthy 3 leads the individual to grandiosity, narcissism, and impulsiveness.
 As with any unhealthy 3, their rage has escalated and they have a general hatred of others, simultaneously elevating themselves above others and justifying the hostility they enact towards them.
-Influence from unhealthy 4 brings the conflicting dynamic of deep depression and desire to withdraw.
+Influence from unhealthy 4 brings the conflicting dynamic of deep depression and desire to withdraw, along with added grandiosity and narcissism.
 This combination of tendencies leads the 3w4 to be highly volatile in terms of mood and behavior.
 As unhealthy 3s, these individuals are excellent at controlling what they show others, so they may seem calm, in control, "normal" in one moment, then explode into violence or depression in the next.
 As narcissists, unhealthy 3w4s are highly sensitive to anything that reminds them of the falseness of their grandiose image, and their mood swings are likely to be triggered when they are reminded of that.

 -Your value comes from who you are, not what you do.
 Learn to let your actions flow from what you feel, rather than relying on your actions to create the feelings you want.